SargisYonan/uLAPack/README.md

 ```

 # Requirements
-The clib math.h library is required for a square root operation in the `ulapack_norm` function.
+The libc math.h library is required for a square root operation in the `ulapack_norm` function.
+To avoid the use of additional cmath library calls, the `math.h` `pow()` function was rewritten as a private function.

 # Licensing & Support
 μLAPack and any derivative works of μLAPack (and embedded_lapack) are free to use for personal and/or educational use without profit and for development purposes in your project(s) to verify if μLAPack is right for you.
 Contact Sargis Yonan at sargis@yonan.org with the subject line `uLAPack Licensing` to further discuss developer licensing for your project/product, and redistribution.
 Refer to the [LICENSE](LICENSE) document for licensing details.